cartwatson/spotify-analysis-hpc/README.md

 *All files should be run from the root directory*

 - Use `scripts/build_and_run.sh` to build and run your desired implementation
-- Use `scripts/validation.sh` to validate all implementations produce the same results
+- Use `scripts/validation.sh` to validate parallel implementations produce the same results as the serial implementation
 - Use `scripts/visualize.sh` to visualize results of your most recently run implementation
-  1. to run this on wsl (ubuntu 20.04) run the following commands `sudo apt install x11-apps libxcb-* libxkb*`
+  1. to run this on wsl (Ubuntu 20.04) run the following commands `sudo apt install x11-apps libxcb-* libxkb*`
-  1. then in powershell run `wsl --update`, `wsl --shutdown`
+  1. then in PowerShell run `wsl --update`, `wsl --shutdown`
   1. back in wsl `pip uninstall pyqt5 pyqt5-qt5 pyqt5-sip`
-  1. if on an amd cpu `pip install pyqt6`
+  1. if on an AMD cpu `pip install pyqt6`
-  1. if on an intel cpu `pip install glfw`
+  1. if on an Intel cpu `pip install glfw`

 ## Contributors